umbraco/UmbracoDocs/15/umbraco-cms/customizing/extending-overview/extension-registry/extension-manifest.md

 * `alias`- The alias is used to identify the extension.
 This has to be unique for each extension.
 * `name` - The name of the extension.
 This is used to identify the extension in the UI.

-Additionally, many extensions supports the use of the following fields:
+Additionally, many extensions support the use of the following fields:

 * `weight` - Define a weight, to determine the importance or visual order of this extension.
-* `conditions` - Define one or more conditions which must be permitted for the extension to become available.
+* `conditions` - Define one or more conditions that must be permitted for the extension to become available.
 [Extension Conditions](../extension-conditions/extension-conditions.md).
 * `kind` - Define a kind-alias of which this manifest should be based upon.
 Kinds acts like a preset for your manifest.
 [Extension Kinds](../extension-kind/extension-kind.md).

-Many of the Extension Types requires additional information declared as part of a `meta` field.
+Many of the Extension Types require additional information declared as part of a `meta` field.

 ## Registration